You can find the agendas and the recording for the Global Roundtable below

 ||

-Panel: Moving from investment to impact This session highlights practical solutions to mobilise private capital at scale, focusing on catalytic and de-risking instruments, what is working in practice, and how to accelerate their adoption across markets.
+Panel 3: Moving from investment to impact Highlighting practical solutions to mobilise private capital at scale, with a focus on catalytic and de-risking instruments.
+The discussion will explore how these tools are being applied in real-world contexts, what is working in practice, and what is needed to accelerate their adoption across markets.

 |